Native versus Cross-platform Application

 Creating native apps requires a distinct code base for each platform you release the app on.
 But, cross-platform apps only need a single code base that you can deploy across multiple platforms.
 This significantly reduces development times and costs.
 Although native apps can slowly add cross-platform capabilities by creating an entirely new code base, cross-platform apps can immediately release on all platforms.

 Additionally, cross-platform development also allows for a smaller development team with general knowledge of the technologies and tools used, rather than multiple specialized developers for different platforms.

 Maintenance and Updates

-Developing with a cross-platform framework can make it easier to maintain and update an app.
+Developing a cross-platform framework can make maintaining and updating an app easier.
 Since the same codebase is used to create apps for multiple platforms, developers can make changes and updates to the codebase once, and then deploy those changes to all platforms.
 This can save time and money and reduce the need to maintain separate codebases.

 Additionally, cross-platform development tools such as React Native or Flutter have a strong and active community.
 This means that developers can rely on updates and improvements to the frameworks, which also helps in reducing maintenance efforts.